wcgordon1/TustinRecruiting/src/content/jobs/tr-sales-operations-coordinator-gresham-sale-46l4pz.md

 ---
 position: Sales Operations Coordinator
 description: >-
-  Join our dynamic team in Gresham, OR, as a Sales Operations Coordinator, where you're positioned at the crossroads of innovation in the healthcare tech industry.
+  Position Overview Join our dynamic team in Gresham, OR, as a Sales Operations Coordinator, where you're positioned at the crossroads of innovation in the healthcare tech industry.
 This role is crafted for those eager to propel digital health platforms, medical software, and healthcare analytics to new heights.
 As a Sales Operations Coordinator, you'll navigate a hybrid work environment, engaging with multiple project teams to optimize sales processes and support strategic initiatives on the second shift (2:00 PM  10:30 PM).
 Key Responsibilities  Collaborate with crossfunctional teams to streamline and enhance sales operations.
 Utilize Salesforce and HubSpot to manage and analyze sales data, providing actionable insights.
-Coordinate sales enable...
+Coordinate sales enablement activities using Outreach.io and LinkedIn Sales Navigator.
+Support the development and execution of sales strategies and campaigns.
+Maintain and update customer databases with tools like ZoomInfo.
+Assist in the preparation of sales forecasts and performance reports.
+Travel as required within a 30mile radius to support various project needs.
+Required Qualifications  02 years of experience in sales operations or a related field.
+Google Analytics Certification and Salesforce Certified Administrator certification.
+  Proficiency in HubSpot, ZoomInfo, Salesforce, LinkedIn Sales Navigator, and Outreach.io.
+Strong analytical and problemsolving skills.
+Excellent communication and time management abilities.
+Preferred Qualifications Experience in the healthcare tech industry.
+Advanced understanding of digital health platforms, medical software, or healthcare analytics.
+Proven ability to work collaboratively across different teams and functions.
+A proactive approach to identifying and implementing process improvements.
+Benefits & Perks  Full Health Insurance  3 Weeks PTO  401k Match  Performance Bonuses Tool Allowance Growth & Development  Access to industryfocused training programs designed to enhance your expertise in healthcare technology and sales operations.
+Clear career progression pathways with opportunities to advance within the organization.
+Regular professional development workshops and certifications.
+Embrace the chance to be at the forefront of transformative healthcare solutions in Gresham's rapidly growing tech landscape.
+If you're looking to start or advance your career in sales operations within the healthcare tech industry, we invite you to apply and become part of a team dedicated to making impactful changes.
 location: 'Gresham, OR'
 team: Software
 schedule: 'Second Shift (2:00 PM - 10:30 PM)'